-- Repair dry stone retaining walls and stairs, and introduce planting to along the walls. - Provide park benches at the edge of lawn terrace, giving people different options for seating. - Build new shade structures over the BBQ and picnic tables. - Re-align the footpath in the eastern park to utilise shade from the existing tree canopies. - Upgrade park furniture, such as benches, picnic tables, bins and lighting.

-• Improve park wayfinding system.
+- Repair dry stone retaining walls and stairs, and introduce planting to along the walls. - Provide park benches at the edge of lawn terrace, giving people different options for seating. - Build new shade structures over the BBQ and picnic tables. - Provide easy access to public transport. - Upgrade park furniture, such as benches, picnic tables, bins and lighting. - Improve park wayfinding system.